All Products

 2. On the Inference Gateway tab, click Create Dedicated Gateway and select Application Load Balancer.

-3. The system checks your permissions for the service-linked role.
-If the role is not activated, follow the on-screen instructions to grant the required permissions.
+3. The system checks for the required service-linked role permissions.
+If the role is not activated, follow the prompts to grant authorization.

-4. Enter a name for the gateway and click Submit.
+4. Enter a gateway name and click Submit.

 1.2 Create and associate an ALB instance to enable network access

-After you create the gateway, you must enable internal or public network access for it.
-This action automatically creates and associates an ALB instance with your account, and billing starts.
+After creating the gateway, you need to enable internal or public network access for it.
+This action automatically creates and associates an ALB Instance under your account, and billing begins.

 Important

-For an ALB dedicated gateway, you must select the same VPC for both public and internal network access.
-The EAS service that is deployed using this gateway must also be configured with the same VPC.
+To enable both public and internal network access for an ALB dedicated gateway, you must select the same VPC.
+Additionally, any EAS service deployed through this gateway must use the same VPC.

-1. In the list on the Inference Gateway tab, click the name of the ALB gateway that you created to go to its details page.
+1. On the Inference Gateway tab, click the name of the ALB gateway you just created to open its details page.

-2. In the Gateway Access Control section, you can view the VPC and Internet tabs.
+2. In the Gateway Access Control section, you will see the VPC and Internet tabs.

 Enable VPC (internal network) access